What are Dangerous Goods?

 5. It’s Your Responsibility

-If you are considering sending dangerous goods internationally, and the packaging, labelling or documentation does not meet the requirements of the Civil Aviation Legislation, then you may be liable to heavy financial penalties.
+If you are considering sending dangerous goods internationally, and the packaging, labeling or documentation does not meet the requirements of the Civil Aviation Legislation, then you may be liable to heavy financial penalties.

 As a shipper or importer, it is your responsibility to ensure your goods are classified correctly.
 The best thing you can do is contact your forwarder prior to shipping to ensure your obligations are met.